xkjyeah/foxpro-mem-file/README.md

 Foxpro .mem File Parser for VBA
 ==============================

-If you need to parse .mem files in VBA applications, use this God, Foxpro is ancient, but sometimes, you need to support legacy software.
+If you need to parse .mem files in VBA applications, use this.
+God, Foxpro is ancient, but sometimes, you need to support legacy software.
 UBS Sdn Bhd I'm looking at you.